 You can, of course, ask about their vacation policies.
 You need to make sure that your vacation plans will fit within their policy.
 If it does not, then I would hold onto this as a bargaining chip once you’ve been offered a job and are negotiating.

 I’m a graduating senior this year with a lot of student loans, but no credit card in my own name.
 So, my credit score is based almost solely on the amount of debt I’ve taken out to pay for school.
 Now that I’m graduating, I’d like to finally get a credit card and start building up good credit.
-Do you have any suggestions for good credit cards for students/graduates just getting into the credit world?
+Do you have any suggestions for good student credit cards for those just getting into the credit world?

-The best credit card is one that matches your regular spending.
+The best first credit card is one that matches your regular spending.
 Don’t sweat the interest rates too much, because if you’re using the credit card in a healthy fashion, you’re paying off the balance in full each month.

 I’ll use myself as an example.
 One of our biggest expenses is our automobiles.
 My wife commutes to and from work and we also travel regularly, taking weekend trips to visit family (an eight hour round trip) multiple times a month.
 Thus, we get a lot of value out of using the Citi Driver’s Edge card, because we get 3% back on our gas purchases plus a one-cent rebate for each mile we drive.